telerik/maui-docs/styling-and-themes/overview.md

 <Color x:Key="RadBorderAltColor">#29000000</Color>
 ```

-### Using the Telerik Theming colors across the user app
+### Applying Theme Colors throughout the App

-Each color variation provides a set of colors you can use in other parts of your app to achieve consistent look & feel.
+Each color variation (theme swatch) provides a set of colors that you can use in parts of your app that aren't Telerik components.
+This allows you to achieve a consistent look & feel.

-For example, you can use the `RadAppSurfaceColor` and `RadOnAppSurfaceColor` colors for backround/text color respectively and `RadPrimaryColor` for the accent color to match the Telerik controls' appearance:
+For example, you can use the `RadAppSurfaceColor` and `RadOnAppSurfaceColor` colors for backround/text color respectively, and `RadPrimaryColor` for the accent color to match the appearance of the Telerik controls:

-Here is a quick example:

 ```XAML
 <VerticalStackLayout Spacing="10"